geofabrik/mod_mapnik_wms/README.md

 -   Apache2 development package (`apache2-dev` and `libapr1-dev`)
 -   libgd2 development package

-You should be able to build a Debian package by just running `debuild`, but you can also choose to run "make".
+You can run `make` to build the package.

 You may have to adjust some Mapnik version numbers (`grep -i mapnik debian/*`).

+### Debian/Ubuntu

+Packing for Debian/Ubuntu is in the `debian/` directory.
+The `main` branch is currently optimized for Ubuntu Focal 24.04.

+You should be able to build a Debian package by just running `debuild`, or `git-buildpackage`.

 ## Installing and Configuring mod\_mapnik\_wms